KeirPar/KeirPar/README.md

 **CompTIA Security+** - Certification preparation
 **Linux privilege escalation** - Techniques and OverTheWire wargames
-**Java Software Development** - Machine learning approach to malware traffic classification (CIC-IDS2017 dataset)
+**Java Software Development** - Working on a springboot application involving a poker dataset and a postgreSQL databse

 ## Connect